vOptSolver/vOptSolver/README.md

 ### Coordinator
 Prof. Dr. Xavier Gandibleux, University of Nantes - France [(contact)](http://www.univ-nantes.fr/gandibleux-x)

+### How To Contribute
+1- in sending your examples (code JuMP + data) solved with vOptGeneric 2- in plugging your own algorithms into vOptSpecific or into vOptGeneric 3- in developing vOptSpecific for windows
+4- in developing new primitives for vOptTools

 ### How To Cite
 Xavier Gandibleux, Gauthier Soleilhac, Anthony Przybylski, Flavien Lucas, Stefan Ruzika, Pascal Halffmann. vOptSolver,   a   "get   and   run"   solver   of multiobjective  linear  optimization  problems  built  on Julia and JuMP. *MCDM2017: 24th International Conference on Multiple Criteria Decision Making*.
 July 10-14, 2017.
 Ottawa (Canada).